17rabbits/CargoLedger_OS_conversions/README.md

 # Conversions
-This repository enables you to convert between the following formats: UBL, UNCEFACT and Opentrip.
+This repository enables you to convert between the following formats: UBL, UN/CEFACT and Opentrip.

 # Usage
 Use the ConversionManager to get a specific Conversion